-An important part of language learning is listening and mimicking natural language.
+An important part of language learning is listening to and mimicking natural language.
 If you try this with Duolingo, you’re going to sound ridiculous.
-Speechling can help a lot with this, I’d suggest checking it out.
+Speechling can help a lot with this, and I’d suggest checking it out.

 Another issue involves the types of sentences that Duolingo teaches.
 While many of the sentences are normal enough, there are quite a few that you would never use in real life.